-Fortunately for us all — organic gardening is much more simple than computer stuff — although marketing would have you think otherwise.
+Fortunately for us all — organic gardening is simple— although marketing would have you think otherwise.

-Then I did a little research to enlighten me on what other folks were doing and saying about organic gardening.
+On occasion I do a bit of research to see what’s currently “out there” for organic gardeners.
+It’s interesting to see what other folks are doing and saying about organic gardening.

 A Course on Organic Gardening

-Some of the first topics in the table of contents that my eyes fell on were:
+Some of the first topics in the table of contents were:

 - how soil forms

 - how to determine soil texture and structures,